NFYR/MevBot.sol/README.md

-# MevBot
+# MevBot *Earn money with MEVbot*
 # My development is licensed.

-# Earn money with MEVbot

-Update 01.05.2023
+Update 06.05.2023 (interface import PancakeSwap Router)
 -----------------
 # The contract is optimized. now the "start" and "withdraw" functions require less gas.
 -----------------